The Raleigh Residency Program provides a unique way for Professional Online students to connect while earning course credit.

-“What’s great about the residencies is that they give our online and our professional students not only the opportunity to take a class in three days but to meet other MBAs in the program.
+“What’s great about the residencies is that they give our professional students not only the opportunity to take a class in three days but to meet other MBAs in the program.
 [Students can] take advantage of something that full-time MBAs have had for a long time – the ability to develop their network,” said Leigh Shamblin, Director of Leadership.

 How It Works